gary-archer/oauth.websample1/README.md

 ## ![Red icon](https://via.placeholder.com/15/f03c15/f03c15.png) 2021 Security Update

-- In 2021 it is instead recommended to keep tokens out of the browser, using a Back End for Front End approach.
+- In 2021 it is instead recommended to keep tokens out of the browser, using a Back End for Front End approach
-- See the [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) for an API driven implementation.
+- See the [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) for an API driven implementation

 ## Programming Languages